Cornmeal Mush

 How to Make Fried Mush

 Matt loves mush, but what he likes even more is old fashioned fried cornmeal mush.
-You can take this thick porridge, pour mixture into a loaf pan and let it set overnight.
+You can take this thick porridge, pour mixture into a loaf pan, cover with plastic wrap and let it set in the fridge overnight.ย

-The next morning, cut the loaf of cornmeal mush into ½ to 1-inch slices and fry it in oil in a skillet until golden brown.
+The next morning, cut the loaf of cornmeal mush into ยฝ to 1-inch slices and fry it in oil in a skillet until golden brown.

 Find our complete fried cornmeal mush recipe here.